wallarm/product-documentation/docs/latest/api-firewall/installation-guides/docker-container.md

     eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzb21lIjoicGF5bG9hZDk5OTk5ODMifQ.BinZ4AcJp_SQz-iFfgKOKPz_jWjEgiVTb9cS8PP4BI0
     eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzb21lIjoicGF5bG9hZDk5OTk5ODQifQ.j5Iea7KGm7GqjMGBuEZc2akTIoByUaQc5SSX7w_qjY8
     ```

-    !!! warning "The maximum size of the denylist file"
-        By default, the Docker container is configured to hold 10,000,000 denylist records maximum in the cache.
-The Docker container with 10,000,000 records uploaded requires 4GB of RAM.

-        The `APIFW_DENYLIST_CACHE_*` variables are configured for the mentioned maximum by default.
 2. Configure the denylist feature passing the following variables to the Docker container:

     | Environment variable | Description |